aenavidad/historical-series-re-Belize/work/oct-23/osf-reg.md

     - i / 'na' and '999' are null vals, cols with names starting in '\*' are working cols,
     - ii / col 'no' identifies the corresponding standard number per `work/aug-22/rules-20-aug-2022.tsv` for nos=1-316 or assigns an identifying number for the same if not available,
     - iii / col 'top' identifies the subsuming top level ie first order standard from nos=1-3,
-    - iv / col 'varid' identifies the standard by a variant id eg that assigned by the source of the standard
+    - iv / col 'varid' identifies the standard by a variant id eg that assigned by the source of the standard,
     - v / col 'source' identifies the standard's original source.
 2. note1 / sources =
     - i / nos=1-10, 400 from `work/aug-22/rules-20-aug-2022.md` s 3,